Welcome

 premises.
 We are delighted to explain what Freemasons have to offer in

-terms of friendship integrity, and our charitable ethos.
+terms of friendship, integrity and our charitable ethos.

-At present, visits and guided
+At present,

-tours can be arranged by appointment, by sending an email to: The
+visits can be arranged by appointment, by sending

 Provincial Grand Lodge of North Munster